jtgry/tylergray/content/_index.md

 blocks:
 - template: block-feature
   heading: Built In The South
   content: Hello, my name is **Tyler**.
-I'm a technology consultant that works with your business to provide digital solutions.
+I'm a technology consultant that works to provide the best digital solutions for your business.
 - template: block-deck
   heading: What can I do for you?
-  content: Need a website, branding, or maybe a technology expert that is there for you.
+  content: With over 8 years of professional IT experience, I have a passion for creating solutions using technology.
+Although I specialize in **Web Design & Development**, I also consult with businesses in multiple areas to improve their efficiency and productivity.
   items:
     - template: block-item
       heading: Beautiful Design